Vishandi Rudy Keneta's Project Portfolio Page

 - Improved Feature: Edited the

-commands to make the edited attributes work well.- Justification: With the newly added (and edited) optional attributes, it is only logical to make the user doesn’t have to input these optional attributes when adding a
+addandeditcommands to make the edited attributes work well.- Justification: With the newly added (and edited) optional attributes, it is only logical to make the user doesn’t have to input these optional attributes when adding a

-to UniGenda.
-Also, we need to allow user to delete the optional attributes from aPerson
+Personto UniGenda.
+Also, we need to allow user to delete the optional attributes from aPerson’s information. - Highlights: The most challenging part is in making sure the

-for each of the new (and old) attributes works well.
+VALIDATION_REGEXfor each of the new (and old) attributes works well.

 - Justification: With the newly added (and edited) optional attributes, it is only logical to make the user doesn’t have to input these optional attributes when adding a